-JANUARY 20, 2005.-Referred to the Committee on International Relations and ordered to be printed U.S. GOVERNMENT PRINTING OFFICE WASHINGTON : 2005 39-011 THE WHITE HOUSE, Washington, January 17, 2005.
-Hon.
-J. DENNIS HASTERT, Speaker of the House of Representatives, Washington, DC.
-DEAR MR. SPEAKER: Section 202(d) of the National Emergencies Act (50 U.S.C.
+Section 202(d) of the National Emergencies Act (50 U.S.C.
 1622(d)) provides for the automatic termination of a national emergency unless, prior to the anniversary date of its declaration, the President publishes in the Federal Register and transmits to the Congress a notice stating that the emergency is to continue in effect beyond the anniversary date.
-In accordance with this provision, I have sent to the Federal Register for publication the enclosed notice, stating that the emergency declared with respect to foreign terrorists who threaten to disrupt the Middle East peace process is to continue in effect beyond January 23, 2005.
-The most recent notice continuing this emergency was published in the Federal Register on January 21, 2004 (69 FR 2991).
-The crisis with respect to the grave acts of violence committed The crisis with respect to the grave acts of violence committed by foreign terrorists that disrupt the Middle East peace process that led to the declaration of a national emergency on January 23, 1995, as expanded on August 20, 1998, has not been resolved.
+In accordance with this provision, I have sent to the Federal Register for publication the enclosed notice, stating that the emergency declared with respect to foreign terrorists who threaten to disrupt the Middle East peace process is to continue in effect beyond January 23, 2007.
+The most recent notice continuing this emergency was published in the Federal Register on January 20, 2006 (71 FR 3407).

+The crisis with respect to the grave acts of violence committed by foreign terrorists that disrupt the Middle East peace process and that led to the declaration of a national emergency on January 23, 1995, as expanded on August 20, 1998, has not been resolved.
 Terrorist groups continue to engage in activities that have the purpose or effect of threatening the Middle East peace process and that are hostile to United States interests in the region.
 Such actions constitute an unusual and extraordinary threat to the national security, foreign policy, and economy of the United States.
 For these reasons, I have determined that it is necessary to continue the national emergency declared with respect to foreign terrorists who threaten to disrupt the Middle East peace process and to maintain in force the economic sanctions against them to respond to this threat.

-Sincerely, GEORGE W. BUSH.
+GEORGE W. BUSH.